Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Results

 \subsubsection{Patterns and variability in model–human alignment across OOD levels}

-To examine how alignment changes over distortion severity and OOD levels, we plot and describe accuracy, EC, and MA patterns across the full range of distortion levels for three distortion types (Figure~\ref{fig:model_curves}, \textit{High-Pass}, \textit{Low-Pass} and \textit{Contrast}; see Figure~S\ref{fig:model_curves_eid} and~S\ref{fig:model_curves_last} for all other distortion types).
-In general, we observe high variability across OOD levels which suggests analyzing OOD regimes as separate groups.
+To examine how alignment changes over distortion severity and OOD levels, we plot accuracy, EC, and MA patterns across the full range of distortion levels for three distortion types (Figure~\ref{fig:model_curves}, \textit{High-Pass}, \textit{Low-Pass} and \textit{Contrast}; see Figure~S\ref{fig:model_curves_eid} and~S\ref{fig:model_curves_last} for other distortion types).
+In general, we observe high variability across OOD levels.

 Accuracy performance and alignment decline as we move from the reference distribution through near- to far-OOD -- models broadly track the human trend but differ in where and how they deviate.
-In the \emph{reference} regime (yellow), models typically exceed human accuracy, though \textit{Contrast} does not have a condition that falls within this region.
+In the \emph{reference} regime (yellow background), models typically exceed human accuracy, though \textit{Contrast} does not have a condition that falls within this region.
 For some curves, we see an increase in EC in the near OOD region compared to the reference distribution.
 It is unclear precisely why this is and further investigation may be required.
-MA is also less informative here due to very few errors.
-Entering \emph{near-OOD} (green) regime, behavior begins to separate by distortion type.
-For \textit{High-Pass}, some families keep pace with or exceed human accuracy while others do not.
-Humans generally outperform most models for \textit{Low-Pass}, whereas most models have higher accuracy than humans for \textit{Contrast}.
-Across distortion types, human–human EC remains higher than human–model EC.
+MA is also less informative here due to there being very few errors.
+In the \emph{near-OOD} regime (green background) human–human EC remains higher than model-human EC across distortion types.
 Importantly, EC slightly increases despite reduced accuracy for \textit{High-Pass} and \textit{Contrast}, indicating that people fail on a shared set of samples as perceptual difficulty increases within this regime.
 MA provides a complementary view: across all distortion types, several models approach human–human MA, meaning that their incorrect predictions resemble human errors.
 Notably, MA is a stricter criterion than EC, so numerical differences tend to be smaller than in EC.